nico-nikolai/hello-world/README.md

 # hello-world

 Hello, I'm very new to this and I'm hoping to learn a lot!
 I live in ABQ, NM and I can't wait for this quarantine to be over.
+I forgot to mention my commit changes below.